Volunteering at EMF

 Running an event like EMF requires a huge amount of planning to make sure the event runs smoothly.
 This starts a year or more in advance.

 We're looking for people to help organise the event.
-If this is something that interests you take a look at the list of roles we're looking to fill.
+If this is something that interests you take a look at the sort of things we're looking for help with.

 During the event, there are plenty of roles which need to be filled, from construction to cooking for volunteers.